hanjingo/doc/NOTE/CPP_TEMPLATES/chapter9.md

 - For function types, the sets of associated namespaces and classes comprise the namespaces and classes associated with all the parameter types and those associated with the return type.
 - For pointer-to-member-of-class-X types, the sets of associated namespaces and classes include those associated with `X` in addition to those associated with the type of the member.
 (If it is a pointer-to-member-function type, then the parameter and return types can contribute too.)

-### 9.2.2 Friend Name Injection

-### 9.2.3 Injected Class Names

-The name of a class is "injected" inside the scope of that class itself and is therefore accessible as an unqualified name in that scope.(However, it is not accessible as qualified name because this is the notation used to denote the constructors.)
+The name of a class is "injected" inside the scope of that class itself and is therefore accessible as an unqualified name in that scope.(However, it is not accessible as qualified name because this is the notation used to denote the constructors.

-## 9.3 Parsing Templates

-### 9.3.1 Context Sensitivity in Nontemplates

 This is a consequence of the so-called `maximum munch` tokenization principle: A C++ implementation must collect as many consecutive characters as possible into a token.

-### 9.3.2 Dependent Names of Types

 The typename prefix to a name is reuired when the name: